Laura Wright Injured: ‘General Hospital’ Star Reveals Big News After Troubling Fall

 This hand surgery comes just a year after Charleson had to take time away because of a different injury.
 At that time, the show brought in a temporary recast after Leslie tripped over her dog.
 There’s no word yet whether Leslie will need to be recast temporarily this time around.

 Fans have been quick to step up to lend their support as these General Hospital stars have opened up about their summer injuries.
 It’s not known yet whether Laura Wright’s injury will be written into Carly’s storyline or whether they will just film around it.
-Viewers are hoping that she has a smooth, quick recovery and get back to her adventures in no time!
+Viewers are hoping that she has a smooth, quick recovery and gets back to her adventures in no time!